 It should come at no surprise that those working in the military are at a high risk for developing PTSD.
-Combat veterans develop the disorder at different rates but this is the profession with the highest risk.
+Combat veterans develop the disorder at different rates, but this is the profession with the highest risk.
 It’s not just the combat, injuries, or death that military personnel experience either.
-A large number of individuals in the military report experiencing sexual harassment and assault which results in PTSD.
+A large number of individuals in the military report experiencing sexual harassment and assault which can also result in PTSD.

-Law enforcement officers are exposed to a number of serious threats and stressful situations daily.
-They often witness traumatic events or the effects of such actions on the victims.
+Law enforcement officers are exposed to a number of serious threats and stressful situations regularly.
+They often witness traumatic events and the effects of such events on their victims.
 Only about 10% of police officers experience PTSD.
-This lower than expected number is likely because police officers receive opportunities and are encouraged to engage with mental health professions.
-There are rules in place to help combat them from developing PTSD, for example after a shooting, officers are required to undergo therapy to cope.
-Police officers are also screened before getting hired to ensure they have stable mental health.
+This lower than expected number is likely because police officers rare encouraged to engage with mental health professionals.
+There are rules in place to help prevent them from developing PTSD.
+For example. after a shooting officers are required to undergo therapy.
+Police officers are also screened before getting hired to ensure they are stable in terms of mental health.

 Firefighters deal with more than fires.
 They are the first responders to vehicle accidents and natural disasters in most countries.
 It is an extremely hazardous profession.
 Firefighters experience stress daily, from situations that threaten their own safety to having to aid in catastrophes.
 The rate of PTSD in firefighters is estimated to be as high as 20%.

 Other health care workers, particularly those that work in emergency rooms or intensive care units, are at higher risk to develop PTSD.
 There are many variables when looking at healthcare workers though.
-The units worked in greats impacts the rate at which this disorder develops.
+The area one works in greatly impacts the rate at which this disorder develops.
 The ICU, ER, and those that work directly with victims of assault, have higher rates than those that work in other units.

-You may think that being a journalist is a fairly low risk job for PTSD.
-For most it is, but those that work as war correspondents are exposed to increased risk of personal threats such as injuries, kidnappings, or death.
-The rate among these individuals for PTSD is close to 30%.
+You may think that of journalists as being fairly low-risk for PTSD.
+For most journalists that is ture, but those that work as war correspondents are exposed to increased risk of personal threats such as injuries, kidnappings, or death.
+The PTSD rate among these individuals for PTSD is close to 30%.
 A big cause of this high number is likely the lack of support and resources available to these individuals.